scrabbletank/farhome-rules/rulesdoc.md

 #### Lightning Bolt
 *4th Level*
 - **Casting Time:** 8 AP
-- **Range:** Self
+- **Range:** self
 - **Duration:** instant
-- **Damage Type:** Lightning
+- **Damage Type:** lightning

 Fire a bolt of lightning, hitting all creatures in a 25 tile line.
 The lightning ricochets off walls and solid objects.
-All creatures must make a Dexterity save against your spellcasting.
-On fail, they take 1 wound and 2 wound dice, plus a wound die for every critical, or 1 wound on success.
+Make a spellcasting roll against the creatures dexterity save.
+On success they take 1 wound and 2 wound dice in lightning damage, adding a wound die for every critical.
+On failure they take 1 wound in lightning damage instead.

 Add an enhanced die for every level above 4th.